top of page

 Sit upright, with your feet firmly on the floor and engage your abs.
 Twist your body to the left, looking over your shoulder.

-You can use the armrests or the edge of the chair to gain a deeper stretch.
-Repeat for 30 second each side.
+To gain a deeper stretch, you can use the armrests or the edge of the chair.
+Repeat for 30 seconds on each side.

 9. Hip floor stretch